Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/intro-to-labs.md

 ### Pre-Lab Grading Rubric

-Generally, pre-labs should not be graded on a standard point scale, as they are made to help the students understand the connection between concepts and practice.
+Generally, pre-labs should not be graded on a standard grade scale, as they are made to help the students understand the connection between concepts and practice.
 However, they should be assessed with "sufficient" completion in mind, meaning that the reader should have made an attempt to understand the material.